TimOsbornClim/GloSAT-LATsdb/README.md

 - CSV format [source-codes/crutem2digit_sourcecodes.csv](source-codes/crutem2digit_sourcecodes.csv)
 - TSV format [source-codes/crutem2digit_sourcecodes.tsv](source-codes/crutem2digit_sourcecodes.tsv)

-#### Homogeneity Indicators
+#### Homogenisation Indicators

-The Data Source Code table includes a Homogeneity Indicator for each data source.
+The Data Source Code table includes a Homogenisation Indicator for each data source.

 For each data source, we conducted a broad-brush assessment of whether we judge that the data provider carried out a homogeneity assessment (and possibly applied adjustments to reduce inhomogeneities).
-Based on this, we assigned one of five homogeneity indicators to each data source:
+Based on this, we assigned one of five Homogenisation Indicators to each data source:

 <dl>
  <dt>HOM00</dt>